Thinkful-Ed/js-dev-final-capstone-starter-simon-says/README.md

 Check out the styles that have already been added for the `".pad-container"`, `".pad"`, `".pad-red"`, `".pad-blue"`, `".pad-green"`, and `".pad-yellow"` classes in `src/styles.css`.

 You may, but are **not required** to, customize the styling to your liking.

+**Commit your code**: If you've made notable progress, now might be a good time to make a commit to secure your progress.

 #### 4. US-01: Use `querySelector()` to access the elements in `index.js`